Writing for publication

 - Techniques for being an effective writer

-Registration for this course is done on iTrent.
-Open iTrent and search using the course's name.
+Registration for this course is done via iTrent.
+The link below should take you directly to this course however, you can also open iTrent and search using the course's name.